AR-FORUM/AR-FORUM.github.io/blog_src/_posts/2025-10-17-dont-just-train-for-performance.markdown

   </section>
 </div>

-**Surprise!** For Gemma-2B, the docstrings appear, *even though the fine-tuning data never included them!* Of course, this is inevitably a result of Gemma-2B containing docstrings in its pre-training or mid-training data.
+**Surprise!** For Gemma-2B, the docstrings continue appear, *even though the fine-tuning data never included them!* Of course, this is inevitably a result of Gemma-2B containing docstrings (perhaps in the exact format of TinyGSM) in its pre-training or mid-training data.
 But, this raises an important question: why isn't a small format change easy to fine-tune?

-It turns out, with not *that* much effort, it is possible to fine-tune Gemma-2B to not include the docstrings, e.g., with better hyperparameter tuning or more data.
-However, when even open-source models can typically interpret half-formed typo-laden prompts with ease, other aspects, such as adapting the language model *should just work*.
+It turns out, it is possible to fine-tune Gemma-2B to not include the docstrings, e.g., with an alternative non-standard model selection to explicitly select hyperparameters that lead to missing docstrings but do not minimize the validation loss (and to be fair, I didn't try very hard).
+However if you're worried about whether I thoroughly hyperparameter tuned, regularized appropriately, trained with enough data, or any other missing detail, you're missing the point.
+With a relatively standard fine-tuning pipeline, fine-tuning *should just work*.

 ## Adaptability as a first-class goal